 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+Assessments and observations will indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes in 2024/25 show that more than 73% of disadvantaged pupils met the expected standard.
-Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than 73% of disadvantaged pupils met the expected standard.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+All pupils eligible for PP funding make rapid progress and achieve ARE at the end of the year unless they have significant and exceptional additional needs Improved maths attainment for disadvantaged pupils at the end of KS2.
+All pupils eligible for PP funding make rapid progress and achieve ARE at the end of the year unless they have significant and exceptional additional needs Fewer conflicts occur involving children eligible for PP funding allowing them to focus on their learning rather than on friendship/social concerns and that this extends beyond school.
+Children become more self-regulated and able to resolve their own conflicts rather than relying on adults to mediate between them.
+Playtimes and lunchtimes are well organised and structured so that children 4 are engaged in purposeful activities supported by trained staff To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
 Sustained high levels of wellbeing by 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance by 2024/25 demonstrated by: the overall unauthorised absence rate for all pupils being no more than 96%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 75%. the percentage of all pupils who are persistently absent being below 4% and the figure among disadvantaged pupils being no more than 75% lower than their peers.
+The attendance of PP children is at least as good as their more advantaged peers and at least as good as national averages for all children.